SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 <a href="{{ site.baseurl }}/images/chesterton-wrong-daily-news-1905-aug-16.jpg"><img src="{{ site.baseurl }}/images/chesterton-wrong-daily-news-1905-aug-16-thumb.jpg" width="400" height="110" alt="Chesterton @ Daily News 1905-Aug-16: What is wrong?
 I am wrong." title="Chesterton @ Daily News 1905-Aug-16: What is wrong?
 I am wrong." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 There _was_ [a piece in the _Daily News_ of 1905-Aug-16, dug up by Jordan Poss](https://www.jordanmposs.com/blog/2019/2/27/whats-wrong-chesterton), saying something similar, if a bit more prolix:

-> In one sense, and that the eternal sense, the thing is plain.
-The answer to the question
+> In one sense, and that the eternal sense, the thing is plain. __The answer to the question
-> "What is Wrong?" is, or should be, "I am wrong."
-Until a man can give that answer his
+> "What is Wrong?" is, or should be, "I am wrong."__ Until a man can give that answer his
 > idealism is only a hobby.
-But this original sin belongs to all ages, and is the business
-> of religion.

 [↩](#fn19a)